#> [1] "Rendering took 0.42minutes."

 Zygar–Hoffmann C, Pusch S, Hagemeyer B & Schönbrodt F (2020).
 Social Psychological Bulletin. https://doi.org/10.32872/spb.2873

-Communion and agency flow -
+Communion and agency sway -

 Abstract